lf-edge/ekuiper/docs/en_US/tutorials/ai/python_tensorflow_lite_tutorial.md

 ### Feed the data

 Here we create a go program to send image data to the tfdemo topic to be processed by the rule.
+The model accepts an input of 224x224 pixels image.
+In the plugin, we have preprocessed the input image to resize it, so here we can feed any size of data to it.
+Some MQTT broker has a size limit for the payload, thus it is better to feed smaller image less than 2MB.

 ```go
 package main